 Execution Mode Immediate

 Syntax VERBOSE=n

 Range n = 0: Respond with Data only 1: Respond with Data and Descriptive Text

 Factory Setting 1

 SAVEPRM The new value takes effect immediately.
 However, SAVEPRM is required to save the parameter values in nonvolatile memory.
 Otherwise, the parameter value is reset to the last saved value at device power up.
 If no new parameter value was saved, then the value is set to the factory setting.

 Access READ and WRITE

 See Also ЕСНО

-Description VERBOSE controls the amount of information that the system transmits in response to commands.
-When VERBOSE=1 (the default), extra information is transmitted to establish the context of the response.
-VERBOSE=1 is preferred for human communications.
-When VERBOSE=0, the extra information is suppressed.
-Fewer characters are transmitted, reducing the amount of time required to communicate, and reducing the amount of data to be interpreted.
-VERBOSE=0 is preferred if an intelligent host machine will be automatically controlling the system via the serial port.
+Description VERBOSE controls the amount of information that the system transmits in response to commands. •When VERBOSE=1 (the default), extra information is transmitted to establish the context of the response VERBOSE=1 is preferred for human communications. •When VERBOSE=0, the extra information is suppressed.
+Fewer characters are transmitted, reducing a amount of time required to communicate, and reducing the amount of data to be interpreted.
+VERBOSE is preferred if an intelligent host machine will be automatically controlling the system via the serial points.

 Example Command Description

->VERBOSE VERBOSE=1 >PC PC=1.5 ReV >VR VR=1 Rev/sec >ALMMSG ALMMSG=2 [Alarm+Warning] >VERBOSE 0 0 >PC 1.5 >VR 1 >ALMMSG 2 >> ALMMSG 2 >> ALMMSG 2 #Check VERBOSE setting #VERBOSE=1: extra text #Check position set point #Response includes "PC=," value, and user units ("rev") #Check running velocity #Response includes "VR=," value, and "rev/sec" #Check ALMMSG setting #Response includes "ALMMSG=," value, and explanation #Set VERBOSE=0 (suppress extra text) #Immediately effective.
-Only new value returned #Check position set point #Only value returned #Check running velocity #Only value returned #Check ALMMSG #Only value returned
+>VERBOSE VERBOSE=1 >PC PC=1.5 Rev >VR VR=1 Rev/sec >ALMMSG ALMMSG=2 [Alarm+Warning] >VERBOSE 0 0 >PC 1.5 >VR #Check VERBOSE setting #VERBOSE=1: extra text #Check position set point #Response includes "PC=," value, and user units ("rev") #Check running velocity #Response includes "VR=," value, and "rev/sec" #Check ALMMSG setting #Response includes "ALMMSG=," value, and explanation #Set VERBOSE=0 (suppress extra text) #Immediately effective.
+Only new value returned #Check position set point #Only value returned #Check running velocity #Only value returned